texastribune/styleguides/newtribunestyle.md

 #### Headlines

 Headlines are elements that exist inside story blocks.
 Article headlines will use an h1 header.
 They will have a class of .story_headline.
+Headlines are rendered in PT Serif.

 #### Bylines